-We have spelled out our most urgent needs in the WHO Ebola Response Roadmap and in the 12 Mission critical actions, launched recently.
+We have spelled out our most urgent needs in the WHO Ebola Response Roadmap and in the 12 Mission critical actions, launched recently. iw the appeal

 I and my staff wholeheartedly

 I and my staff wholeheartedly welcome the announcements like those from the US and the UK Governments earlier this week.